-iPad User Guide
+iPad User Guide for Beginners

 This user guide focuses on how to use different features on the iPad to help you get more from your digital workflows.